 When you build muscle mass in general it means you will have extra muscle protecting all your major joints.
 This is a very good thing as it will keep your body more stable not only during exercise but also doing any other everyday tasks, thus making you much less prone to injuries and sprains in general.

 Your connective tissue and ligaments will also become stronger and less prone to injury.
 This will help protect your body from many age related joint problems, AND make you much stronger in general.

 3. STRONGER BONES

-Strength and resistance training will push your body into strengthening the bones as it adapts to the extra stress put upon it during training, meaning less chance of breakages.
+Strength and resistance training will push your body into strengthening your bones as it adapts to all the extra stress put upon it, meaning less chance of breakages.

 4. INCREASED ENERGY AND VITALITY

-Lack of energy is one of the major issues of modern life and is often due to a combination of many factors, such as lack of sleep, too many refined sugars and junk foods, environmental toxins, and a whole host more.
+Lack of energy is one of the major issues of modern life, and is often due to a combination of many factors such as lack of sleep, too many refined sugars and junk foods, and exposure to too many environmental toxins.

 5. DECREASED RISK OF DIABETES

 As exercise keeps your heart and muscles strong and your weight down, then it stands to reason that all these things combined lesson your risk of diabetes.
 And those who keep themselves in shape physically are more likely to eat less sugar and junk foods, and even if they do they will burn them off as energy expenditure much more readily.